LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W07-D1-Ajax.md

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/) Intermediate JavaScript Lecture Notes by [Brian Bird](https://profbird.dev), written in 2024, revised in <time>2026</time> with assistance from Gemeini 3.0, are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 ---

+[^1]: Fetch is not limited to making `GET` requests.
+While `GET` is the default method used when you only provide a URL, the Fetch API is designed to handle the full range of HTTP verbs such as `POST` , `PUT`, and `DELETE`.